-The School Chaplain is available to support individual students and the School community through pastoral care.
-The Chaplain leads the weekly on-campus religion DREL 800 series, where all PD1 students are in attendance.
+The School Chaplain is available to support individual students and the MTSA community through pastoral care.
+The Chaplain leads the weekly on-campus religion DREL 800 series, where all first-year Practice Doctorate students are in attendance.
 Through this relationship, students have a source to contact should they face emotional or spiritual issues.
 The School Chaplain is also available via email or phone.